nimitmk7/tech-template/README.md

 ### End-to-End Test
 Perform a calculation, log it, and send a notification when the threshold is exceeded.

+## Static Code Analysis with Clang Static Analyzer

+The Clang Static Analyzer is a powerful tool for detecting bugs, memory leaks, and other potential issues in C and C++ code.
+It analyzes the code at compile time, without needing to execute it.

+### Running the Clang Static Analyzer

+To run the Clang Static Analyzer on this project, please follow these steps.
+Note that on Windows, these steps should be performed in Git Bash to ensure compatibility with Unix-like commands and behaviors used by `scan-build`.

 #### Run the Analyzer

 In your `build` directory, execute the Clang Static Analyzer using `scan-build`: